 It is slightly shorter if you are embarking or disembarking at Rawalpindi instead of the Faizabad Bus Terminal in Islamabad (more about that below).

-Does the bus stop on the way?
+Does the Bus Stop on the Trip?

 The Faisal Movers bus from Lahore to Islamabad stops once at a large highway stop about halfway into the journey.